poissonconsulting/bisonpicsuite/paper/paper.md

 To understand the age composition of a population, both approaches require classified (by age and sex) counts of individuals.

 The use of remote cameras to monitor wildlife species for conservation and management has become widespread and R packages have been developed to manage camera data and estimate species occupancy, density and abundance [@doser_spabundance_2024; @doser_spoccupancy_2022; @moeller_spacentime_2022; @naimi_sdm_2016; @niedballa_camtrapr_2016].
-In animals without individual markings, other population parameters are seldom estimated (but see [@horneestimating2021; @chitwoodare2017; @ikedaevaluation2013]).
+In animals without individual markings, other population parameters are seldom estimated, although exceptions exist [@horneestimating2021; @chitwoodare2017; @ikedaevaluation2013].
 The authors are unaware of any other R packages that use classified counts from camera data to generate estimates of survival and recruitment, even though different age and sex classes can be readily distinguished in remote camera photos for many species [@laskin2020].
 We demonstrate an R package using a Bayesian integrated population model to generate estimates for these vital rates, combined with a Gaussian process regression to account for spatial and temporal correlations.